City as campus

-However, the fact that the University buildings are located at numerous separate locations leads to too much fragmentation.
+Nevertheless, the fact that the university's buildings are located at numerous separate locations leads to too much fragmentation.
 Moreover, many buildings have, over the years, become less suitable for contemporary academic education and research.
 The UvA is therefore concentrating its real estate development in a limited number of areas in Amsterdam:

 - Science Park (project completed): Faculty of Science (FNWI), University Sports Centre (USC) and Amsterdam University College (AUC)